manga-g/manga-g/docs/notes to self.md

 Look, whi_ne, I have written this for you.

-Please, do I humbly plead you, do not ever forgot to read this before pushing changes to Github.
+Please, do I humbly plead you, do not ever forget to read this before pushing changes to GitHub.

-There is also a professional version of this notes [here](notes.md).
+There is also a professional version of these notes [here](notes.md).

 ## Versioning System